-Robert Chandler is the main English translator of Vasily Grossman and Andrey Platonov.
-He co-edited The Penguin Book of Russian Poetry and his biography of Alexander Pushkin is published by Pushkin Press.
-He runs a monthly translation workshop at Pushkin House.
+Robert Chandler is the main English translator of both Vasily Grossman and Andrei Platonov.
+He has also compiled three anthologies for Penguin Classics: of Russian short stories, of Russian magic tales and, with Boris Dralyuk and Irina Mashinski, The Penguin Book of Russian Poetry.
+He is a co-translator of three volumes of memoirs and stories by Teffi.
+His short biography of Alexander Pushkin is published by Pushkin Press.
+He runs a monthly translation workshop at Pushkin House (Bloomsbury).

 Vasily Grossman is famous for his masterpiece Life and Fate and his writing as a reporter embedded within the Red Army, particularly for his powerful report on Treblinka.
 Robert Chandler (his translator and editor of The Road) revealed to us Grossman not only as a heroic witness, but also as a supreme artist, focusing on Grossman’s dialogue with another great short story writer, Isaak Babel.